 Anyone receiving a citation for violation of a MCC parking regulation has the right to appeal the citation, for reasonable cause, with the MCC Police Department.
 Appeal forms are located on the back of the citation.
-The appeal must be received within 5 days of the notice of violation.
+The appeal must be received within five days of the notice of violation.
 All decisions are final.

 A vehicle which is abandoned or parked in such a way as to restrict normal and safe movement of traffic may be towed at the owner's expense.
 The vehicle owner will be responsible for any towing charges, including storage charges.
-Any vehicle left on college property, without proper notice to the MCC Police Department, for more than 7 calendar days will be considered abandoned.
+Any vehicle left on college property, without proper notice to the MCC Police Department, for more than seven calendar days will be considered abandoned.
 A reasonable attempt will be made during this time to contact the owner.

 - Non-emergency on-campus: 8733